codurance/site/src/_posts/2019-10-14-worlds-strongest-architecture.md

 # World's Strongest Architecture
 In July 2016 Eddie Hall achieved something no man before him had, managing to deadlift 500kg (or half a ton).
 This article is for those who want to improve their decision making when it comes to software architecture.

+## Optimising for the deadlift
+The year before he lifted 500kg, he broke his own world record by lifting 465kg.
+He was no stranger to the deadlift, and no stranger to breaking world records.
+This article could be dedicated exclusively to the feats of "The Beast", however we want to focus on one aspect in particular, and this is optimisation.

+You see, what Eddie achieved does not happen by magic.
+All of the training, and the eating was centred around becoming one of the strongest men in history.
+In order to do this he had to decide what he wanted to optimise.
+Eddie was required to be strong, for a very short amount of time.
+Therefore, it would make no sense for him to try and be the best 800m runner.
+If running was not going to contribute to his goal, you bet he was not going to do it.
+The same goes for his structure (or physical architecture).
+He was consuming enough calories to enable him to be strong, not to have washboard abs.

+## So how does this relate to architecture?
+You might be wondering something like "the above is interesting, but how does it relate to software architecture?".
+Well, for now the key takeaways should be that like Eddie, we must decide what we are optimising for when building software.
+An appreciation of this can help to avoid chasing "snake oil" and "silver bullets".